Nathaniel Woodhull Autographed Signed Letter: March 4, 1776

 His first employment was in a military capacity in the war between Great Britain and

 France from 1754-1760.
 He was appointed major in the Provincial forces of New York

 and served in the army under General Abercrombie.
 In 1760, he served as Colonel of

 the Third Regiment, New York Provincials, under General Jeffrey Amherst, which marched

 against Montreal and effected the final reduction of Canada.
-He was appointed to head
+In 1775, he was appointed

-the combined militias of Suffolk and Queens Counties in 1775.
+to head the combined militias of Suffolk and Queens Counties.
+Woodhull was captured

 In provincial Congress New York March 4th 1776

 We have the honor to acknowledge the receipt of yours of the 21st & 28th ult. with

 a list of such officers as have served in the last campaign.
 We fear from a want of